streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

-<a name="working-with-streams"></a>
+<a name="streams"></a>
-#Working with streams
+#Streams

-All data in Streamr is stored in [streams](#what-is-a-stream).
-A stream is a timestamped sequence of events.
-A stream is capable of receiving and saving new data points, and it will return data in the correct sequence when needed.
+All data in Streamr is stored in a *stream*.
+A stream is simply a sequence of events in time.
+You can add new data to the end of a stream, and a stream will give the data back to you in the correct order.

+You can store different kinds of data in the same stream.
+The data may be numeric, but it can equally well consist of strings, collections of elementary data types, or associative arrays.
+Each event contains at least one data field, but you can have as many fields per event as required.
+The data are persistent and stored in the cloud.

 You can use a stream as a pub/sub-device, push data into it, and subscribe to the data elsewhere.
-However, the raison d'être for a stream is its capability to provide real-time inputs to a streaming service, and act as a recipient of real-time output from a service.
+However, the raison d'être for a stream is its capability to provide real-time inputs to a Streamr service, and act as a recipient of real-time output from such a service.

-In this section, we’ll show how to do the following:
+In this section, we’ll show some examples of what a stream can look like, and describe the built-in data types.
+We'll then discuss how to do the following:

 - Create or delete streams.
 - Edit stream details.